paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
- - [ ] work on likwid stability issues
-   - [ ] teleconference with Thomas to fix
- - [ ] improve likwid documentation
-   - [ ] ask Tom how he'd like me to contribute.
-Some ideas follow:
-     - [ ] update `./examples/C-internalMarkerAPI.c`
-     - [ ] write some wiki pages about general use (e.g. "There are three ways to use likwid...")
-     - [ ] write test cases
-     - [ ] consider improving doxygen comments and writing man pages for usage
- - [ ] look at likwid-API (so far, I have been using marker API. )
-   - [ ] can I replicate likwid_minimal with the likwidAPI?
- - [ ] moving forward despite likwid stability issues:
-   - [ ] If likwid API helps, use that.
-Otherwise
-   - [ ] Provide a warning for high values and then don't count those in calculation.
  - [ ] mem instructions retired * 32 bytes instead of 64
    - this is because there are 2 32-byte busses?
      [Yes!](https://en.wikichip.org/w/images/thumb/7/7e/skylake_block_diagram.svg/1350px-skylake_block_diagram.svg.png)